Popular Seeds: (Must Try)

 New Industry For A New Economy

 Greece is well known for its debt crisis in 2009.
 The country was beyond broke.
 The government, voiced by economic minister Stergios Pitsiorlas, told reporters that medicinal marijuana would have a substantial impact on the Greek economy.
-This does not seem far fetched in the least.
+This does not seem far-fetched in the least.
 Many countries have received a large economic boost after the legalization of medicinal marijuana.
-In just eight years time the medical marijuana industry in Greece could be worth two billion euros.
+In just eight years’ time, the medical marijuana industry in Greece could be worth two billion euros.

 The cannabis industry has also created huge numbers of jobs for the Greek population.
 After the industrial production of cannabis was legalized, thousands of positions opened up.
 The investment capital generated from this bold move is expected to sit at around 185 million euros.
 From just the first two investments in cannabis production, the industry received 22 million euros and created 117 jobs.
 The cannabis industry could certainly prove to be a saving grace for the Greek economy.
 Of course, the industry is still very new, however, it’s adding money and jobs to the economy, two crucial ingredients for a recovery.